 APSU 3+3 Law Program

 This accelerated degree program allows students at APSU to earn both a bachelor’s degree and a law degree in six years—one year less than what is normally required.
+The Political Science major may be declared to pursue the 3 + 3 Law Program.

 1) Reduce time in school from 7 to 6 years,